refraction-networking/Metis/README.md

 If a client goes to server.com/GET/getBlocked, server responds with the blocked list.
 RESTful API.
 There are libraries for this.
 Look at Coinbase's API for examples.
 Basically, each URL returns a requested piece of info. server.com/POST/addBlocked should

+# Notes 11/8

+Iran's censorship: a Lantern contributor says they determine a site to be blocked if:
+1) remote address resolves to 10.10.34.34
+2) response is 403 with an iframe to 10.10.34.34
+3) it times out
+4) EPIPE or ECONNRESET

+Detecting DNS poisoning works as follows:
+1) Do the DNS resolution and get a lie
+2) Connect to it over TCP (because you don't know it's a lie yet)
+3) it either doesn't respond (timeout), responds with a RST, or tries to inject a page.
+If it's TLS, it won't be able to inject a page, and its certificate won't match.